LaravelBA/proxyvel/README.md

 This package provides two extensions, namely of `Application` and `Container`.
 You probably won't need both.

-Also, this package provides a way to decide _what_ objects will be proxied by the IoC container, through the `Specification` pattern:
+Also, this package provides a way to decide _which_ objects will be proxied by the IoC container, through the `Specification` pattern:

 ```php